psampaz/go-mod-outdated/README.md

 ### Docker
 In the folder where your go.mod lives run
 ```
-docker run --rm -v $(pwd):/tmp psampaz/go-mod-outdated
+go list -u -m -json all | docker run --rm -i psampaz/go-mod-outdated
 ```
-The above will run default command without any parameters.
 To use parameters just append the full command to override the default one
 ```
-docker run --rm -v $(pwd):/tmp psampaz/go-mod-outdated sh -c "go list -u -m -json all | go-mod-outdated -update"
+go list -u -m -json all | docker run --rm -i psampaz/go-mod-outdated -update"
 ```
 ### CI pipelines